FIRA 2020 Key Speakers List will be updated every day, when a new speaker validates his/her talk.

-Christophe BONNO, a food engineer from ENSBANA Dijon, joined the group in 1999 and was appointed Managing Director of the entire industrial activity of the Groupement des Mousquetaires in 2010 and Director of Agricultural Institutional Relations in 2019.
+Christophe Bonno, 57, a food engineer from Agrosup Dijon, joined the group in 1999 and was appointed Managing Director of the entire industrial activity of the Groupement des Mousquetaires in 2010 (62 production sites, 11,000 employees, with a turnover of 4 billion euros) and Director of Agricultural Institutional Relations in 2019.

-In 2016, it launches the Agromousquetaires transformation plan, to develop a matrix organization, while maintaining the strength and agility of a network of SMEs with the objective of achieving 100 million in performance.
+In 2016, he launched the Agromousquetaires transformation plan to develop a matrix organization, while maintaining the strength and agility of a network of SMEs with the goal of achieving 100 million in performance.

-2018: On the strength of the first CSR successes, he launches the "Responsible Producers" strategy, a genuine corporate strategy, which aims to make Agromousquetaires the benchmark player in terms of responsible production practices and food methods.
+2018: In the light of his first CSR successes, he initiated the "Responsible Producers" strategy, a genuine corporate strategy, which aims to make Agromousquetaires the benchmark player in terms of responsible production practices and food methods.
 This strategy was built in consultation with civil society and a certain number of stakeholders such as NGOs and scientists, the first step of which was the disengagement from fishing beyond 800m.
 This strategy was extended to animal welfare and agroecology.

-2020, at the heart of the COVID crisis, its function has enabled a strong presence in the various agricultural sectors in order to strengthen Intermarché's support actions for vulnerable French producers.
+During the COVID 2020 crisis, a strong presence and mobilization with the various agricultural sectors has strengthened Intermarché's support actions for vulnerable French producers.

 David BOWLES (Ireland)